wang-q/tva/docs/transformation.md

 | Multiple values  | `values_from = c(a, b)`         | Not supported (single column only) |
 | Multiple names   | `names_from = c(a, b)`          | Not supported (single column only) |
 | Implicit missing | `names_expand`, `id_expand`     | Not supported                      |

-`tva` brings the power of tidy data reshaping to the command line, allowing for efficient processing of large TSV files without loading them entirely into memory.